Right of Way (easement) disputes

-The surest way to create an easement is by deed.
-This can be a deed executed by both landowners with the sole purpose of creating the right of way, but, more often, the creation of an right of way is just one part of a deed transferring ownership of a piece of land.
-For example the owner of a large piece of land may sell part of it, at the same time granting to the buyer a right of way over the retained land.
+The surest way to create an easement is by formal deed.
+This can be a deed executed by both landowners with the sole purpose of creating the right of way but, more often, the creation of an right of way is just one part of a deed transferring ownership of a piece of land.
+For example the owner of a large piece of land may sell part of it, at the same time granting to the buyer a right of way over the land the seller is retaining.

 Granting a right of way explicitly is to be preferred because the exact extent of the easement can be set out.
 However in certain circumstances an easement will be implied if not explicitly stated.
 For example if the owner of land containing two houses sells one house, and there is a made up drive from the public road to the house which is sold which passes over the retained land, the grant of a right of way will be implied.

 If a landowner (or successive owners of a piece of land) has acted, for at least 20 years, as if they had a right of way then it is presumed that a right of way exists even if no deed granting (explicitly or implicitly) the right of way can be found.
 This is known as "prescription" and is based on the idea of a theoretical old lost deed.
 Acting "as if" you have a right of way means using the way with some regularity without asking for permission from the landowner.
 If you ask for permission every time you use the way then that suggests you are not using it as if you had the "right" to: you are only using it by permission.
 You might have been told that you can use it whenever you like but if the understanding is that that is only a temporary permission which could be withdrawn at any time then again that means you are not using it "as if" you had a right to do so, so your period of permissive usage cannot count as part of the continuous period of 20 years required to claim prescription.